axeloh/GAT-pytorch/README.md

 Diego Antognini (https://github.com/Diego999/pyGAT).

-In the paper they present graph attention networks (GATs), a novel neural network architectures that operate on graph-structured data, leveraging masked multi(-self)-attentional layers to address the shortcomings of prior methods based on graph convolutions or their approximations.
+In the paper they present graph attention networks (GATs), a novel neural network architectures that operate on graph-structured data, leveraging masked (multi-headed) self-attentional layers to address the shortcomings of prior methods based on graph convolutions or their approximations.
 The figure below displays the multi-headed attention meachanism.